 3. Blend modes (Labs)

 Blend modes are great for mixing up different effects for a unique result.
-It can also be used for unifying the look and feel in your scene.
+You can also use blend modes for unifying the look and feel of your scene.
 If the content overall seems a little messy, try blending the same effect or video to all the surfaces.

 All of your surfaces are shared amongst different slides, but the effects applied in one are independent from others.
 This naturally makes slides great for a few things: